 However, being able to personalize at scale requires the right technology in place.
-In one survey of over 700 people who work in internal communications, 99 percent said they use email to communicate with their employees, but only 28 percent personalize any element of their messaging.
+In one survey of over 700 people who work in internal communications, 99% said they use email to communicate with their employees, but only 28% personalize any element of their messaging.
 Almost half claimed that this was because they don’t have the right technology to pull it off.

 Finally, the key to winning back the engagement of burned-out employees hinges on your ability to be empathetic.
 The best way to do this is by collecting data.
 This can either be through direct feedback or engagement with your communications (open rates, click-throughs, read times, etc.).

-If you have an important message in an email that’s seeing very low open rates, you could try getting that message across in a video instead, for example.
+If you have an important message in an email that’s seeing very low open rates, you could try getting that message across in a video instead..
 If certain topics in your newsletter are not being read or clicked on, you can replace them with something else.
 You can rework them a different way until that engagement picks up again.

 You’ll likely find that while there are aggregate trends, there are also trends among groups of people, perhaps by age group or department.
 This reveals where you could be personalizing your internal communications to really squeeze out every last drop of engagement.

-However, while 95 percent of those that work in internal communication agree that this measurement is important, 1 in 2 say that it’s the activity they spend the least amount of time on.
+However, while 95% of those that work in internal communication agree that this measurement is important, one in two say that it’s the activity they spend the least amount of time on.

-Corporate culture has taken a hit in the past year, but internal communications have been more important than ever.
+Corporate culture has taken a hit in the past year, but the importance of internal communications has been greater than ever.
 To keep burned-out employees engaged, you have to experiment with new formats, create tailored content that meets the reader where they like to communicate, and track its performance in order to be more empathetic.
-As Emma Tucker, Head of Internal Communications at Temenos, says:

 Read more on how Temenos has approached their internal comms below: